jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-6-0.md

 Part of the improved memory usage is due to our current ORM caching everything in memory to make up for its slowness.
 For large databases, this could result in hundreds of megabytes of memory lost to caching.
 With EF Core, however, we leave the heavy lifting to the database engine, leading to better response times and less memory usage overall.

 Your databases will be automatically migrated when you first launch Jellyfin 10.6.
-While the migration process has been well tested over the past few months, **please backup your existing date files**.
+While the migration process has been well tested over the past few months, **please backup your existing data files**.

 # A more modern web client